Bulk Barn: 1982

 Bulk Barn Foods Limited was founded by Carl Ofield in September 1982.
 In its early years, Bulk Barn's stores were in malls.
 The photo below shows a Bulk Barn storefront in Fairview Mall from 1984.

 1990

-Bulk Barn underwent a rebranding in 1990, with a new logo, and a transition from mall locations to strip malls.
+Bulk Barn underwent a rebranding in 1990, with a new logo, and a transition from shopping mall locations to strip malls.

 2015

 In partnership with Leo Burnett Design, Bulk Barn was modernized with a new bold logo, colours, store front, and in-store signage.

 Reusable Container Program

 Although Bulk Barn is not a zero-waste store, they have been moving towards more sustainable shopping methods.
 In February 2017, Bulk Barn introduced their Reusable Container Program; where customers could bring their own reusable containers from home, instead of using a disposable plastic bag.
 The program was paused over the COVID-19 pandemic due to restrictions, but was reintroduced across the chain in collaboration with local health units.